dotmpe/user-conf/ReadMe.rst

 - XXX: make directives optional.
 Maybe stick an asterix or q-mark to the keyword.
 Then expand init to initialize paths, and let stat and update only deal with existing paths and leave new-paths if the directive is optional?
+- XXX: at some point, replace cat $conf with something that handles SOURCE directives.
+Current set up does seem to handle multilines using '\' trailer.